Star Wars: Flight of the Falcon

 Star Wars: Flight of the Falcon is a 2003 first-person shooter video game developed by Pocket Studios and published by THQ for the Game Boy Advance.
-Based on the events of the original Star Wars trilogy of films, the player controls various space ships in battles against the antagonistic Galactic Empire.
-The story follows the pilots of the space ship Millennium Falcon, Han Solo and his Wookiee co-pilot Chewbacca, as they help save the galaxy from the Empire's forces.
+Based on the events of the original Star Wars trilogy of films, the player controls various spaceships in battles against the antagonistic Galactic Empire.
+The story follows the pilots of the Millennium Falcon, Han Solo and his Wookiee co-pilot Chewbacca, as they help save the galaxy from the Empire's forces.

 Flight of the Falcon was first announced on June 23, 2003, and was originally scheduled to be released that summer, but the release date was pushed back to November 21, 2003.
 Upon its release, the game received mostly negative reviews, with criticism for its lagging graphics, gameplay, and excessively long levels; however, it received some praise for its sound design and music, as well as for its detailed level backgrounds.